What is the Original Individual Private School Tuition Tax Credit?

 If my child has been recommended by a donor for a tuition grant, do I still need to submit an application?

 Yes.
 Each student must submit an application each academic year in order to participate in the tax credit program.
 Donor recommendations are not the only factor that AZTO considers when allocating a tuition award.
-A current approved AZTO application must be on file before any tuition awards are issued.
+A current approved AZTO application must be on file before any pending tuition awards are issued.

 What factors are considered when awarding a Tuition Grant?
 May we recommend another’s child?
 May we swap donations?